ottomazeli/ottomazeli/README.md

 **`Web developer (Developer/Designer)`**

 I am a programming student pursuing the goal of being a positive influence and inspiration for the next generations of programmers.
 All codes seek to help the public in some way.
-I publish the entire process on my Instagram "[otavio.tomazeli]" for all my followers.
+I publish the entire process on my Instagram "otavio.tomazeli" for all my followers.

 ---